 Hello!
-Welcome to my food blog; My Roots, My Rambles where I write Vegetarian Indian Fusion Food recipes inspired by the wonderful places I have lived in, aka, my Rambles which is currently the rich and varied California culture.
+Welcome to my food blog; My Roots, My Rambles where I give free rein to my inner madness and absolute passion for everything food.
+I love mashing cultures through their culinary styles, aka Fusion Food (yep, there’s a label for it) inspired by the wonderful places I have lived in, aka, my Rambles which is currently the rich and varied California culture.

 I have often been asked the question, “What is food to you?”
 For me, the food you eat, should evoke a memory – images, tastes, and aromas that you remember and yearn for.
 Each ingredient has an individual voice and when they come together in your mouth, it’s like a celebration with fireworks!